Updated December 2025

 Ultrasound (US)

-The primary role of conventional ultrasound in neuroendocrine disease is the detection of liver metastases and the estimation of total liver tumor burden.
+The primary role of conventional ultrasound in neuroendocrine disease is the detection of liver metastases and the estimation of total liver tumour burden.
 This technique has the advantages of near-universal availability, intraoperative utility, minimal expense, and lack of radiation.
 Most examinations are performed without contrast, which limits their sensitivity (compared with CT and MRI).
 I know in my own situation; US was used to guide my initial biopsy and as a quick check following the identification of multiple liver metastases during a CT scan.
 I’ve also had US used to monitor distant lymph nodes in the neck area but always in conjunction with the most recent CT scan output.

 Endoscopic Ultrasound (EUS)